Chocolate is surely the food of love. So warm your valentine’s heart with luscious, thick,

 1/2 tsp (2 mL) vanilla extract

-Pour through strainer, then return liquid to pan.
+Pour through fine-mesh sieve, then return liquid to pan.
 Add chocolate.
-Heat on medium, whisking often, until mixture comes to verge of a boil and is smooth and thick.
+Heat on medium, whisking often, until mixture looks steamy, and is smooth and thick.

 Remove from heat.
 Stir in vanilla.
 Serve immediately.